tidalmigrations/tidalmigrations.github.io/pages/tidal tools/machine_stats.md

     $ machine-stats > <path-to-result-file>

-On an online server with `tidal tools` installed, you can upload this result file to Tidal Migrations Platform with the following command.
+On an online server with `tidal tools` installed, you can upload this result file to Tidal Platform with the following command.

     $ tidal sync servers <path-to-result-file>

-#### Pipe Machine Stats Output to Tidal Migrations Platform
+#### Pipe Machine Stats Output to Tidal Platform

 Execute `machine-stats` and pipe its output to Tidal Tools:

     $ machine-stats | tidal sync servers

-This approach is useful when you want to take a snapshot of your infrastructure and upload it directly to the Tidal Migrations Platform in one command.
+This approach is useful when you want to take a snapshot of your infrastructure and upload it directly to the Tidal Platform in one command.
 Since we're uploading the result immediately, this approach will only work on a server which has `tidal tools` installed and which is connected to the internet.

 #### Run Machine Stats on a Cron Job

 By leveraging cron, you can run Machines Stats on a schedule to gather data over a period of time.

-Since we're not piping the result to Tidal Migrations Platform, and are instead saving the result files locally, this approach can be used on an offline server.
+Since we're not piping the result to Tidal Platform, and are instead saving the result files locally, this approach can be used on an offline server.

 First, create a script for cron to execute, like the one below.
 Replace `<path-to-hosts-file>` and `<path-to-results-directory>` with the correct values.
 Ensure you use full paths, not relative paths.
 Save this script with a name like `run-machine-stats.sh`.